-Webb's global appeal has been part of its nature since the beginning.
-In addition to the United States, thirteen countries are involved in building the Webb telescope: Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain, Sweden, Switzerland, and the United Kingdom.
+Webb has been an international collaboration since the beginning.
+In addition to the United States, 13 countries are involved in building the Webb telescope: Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain, Sweden, Switzerland, and the United Kingdom.
 Additional member states in Europe also contribute to the European Space Agency (ESA).
 NASA is the lead partner on the project, working in conjunction with ESA and the Canadian Space Agency (CSA).

-As the lead agency, NASA has overall responsibility for the JWST mission.
-ESA’s contributions to JWST include the Near Infrared Spectrograph (NIRSpec), the Mid-Infrared Instrument (MIRI) Optics Assembly, and the Ariane 5 Launch Vehicle.
-CSA’s contributions to JWST include the Fine Guidance Sensor (FGS) and the Near Infrared Imager and Slitless Spectrograph (NIRISS).
+As the lead agency, NASA has overall responsibility for the Webb mission.
+ESA’s contributions to JWST include the Near-Infrared Spectrograph (NIRSpec), the Mid-Infrared Instrument (MIRI) Optics Assembly, and the Ariane 5 Launch Vehicle.
+CSA’s contributions to Webb include the Fine Guidance Sensor (FGS) and the Near-Infrared Imager and Slitless Spectrograph (NIRISS).

 About the Space Telescope Science Institute

-At the heart of STScI’s mission are outreach and education.
-The Office of Public Outreach (OPO), which created this website, finds innovative ways to share remarkable science discoveries with the public.
-OPO is a blend of communications professionals and scientists working together to prepare and disseminate the images and animations seen in the news, as well as posters, exhibits, and educational products in print and electronic formats.
+Public outreach is at the heart of STScI’s mission.
+The communications and outreach team finds innovative ways to share complex scientific discoveries with the public.
+An interdisciplinary group of communications professionals and scientists works together to prepare and disseminate news items, as well as posters, exhibits, and other informal education products in print and electronic formats.

-WebbTelescope.org is produced by the Space Telescope Science Institute's Office of Public Outreach.
+WebbTelescope.org is produced by the Space Telescope Science Institute's Office of Public Outreach (OPO).